-Derestricting your e-bike makes you own a kind of a hybrid bike, which has no defined place on public roads.
+Derestricting your e-bike makes you own a kind of hybrid bike, which has no defined place on public roads.
 You are on a machine that is no longer approved to ride on the roads.
 Still, this does not prevent some bike retailers to do so.

 Dangerous practice for the cyclist …